-Grieving can be a very overwhelming and confusing time for a child.
-Loss and death is a complex concept, and it can be hard for a child to understand what death and loss means, and how the permanence of a loved one’s passing will affect them.
+Grieving can be very overwhelming and confusing for a child.
+Loss and death can be complicated concepts, and it can be hard for a child to understand what death and loss mean, and how the permanence of a loved one’s passing will affect them.

-Through this confusion it can be hard for a child to understand and express how they feel.
-Providing guidance for working through their grief is helpful for the child to understand the permanence of loss and how they are feeling with the absence of their loved one.
+Because of this confusion, it can be hard for a child to understand and express how they are feeling.
+Guiding them through their grief is helpful for a child to understand the permanence of loss and how they are feeling with the absence of their loved one.

 About This Worksheet

 This is the Goodbye Letter worksheet.
 This worksheet provides space and guidance for a child to work toward understanding how they are feeling after losing someone important to them.

-On this worksheet, a child has the space to explore how they feel and what grief and loss means to them.
-They are able to explore their emotions and memories in a safe space that leads them toward the path of healing.
+On this worksheet, a child has the space to explore how they feel, along with what grief and loss mean to them.
+They can explore their emotions and memories in a safe space that leads them toward the path of healing.

-This worksheet is intended for children up to 12 years old, but can also be useful for adolescents and adults who are struggling to process their grief as well.
+This worksheet is intended for children up to 12 years old, but can sometimes be useful for adolescents and adults who are struggling to process their grief as well.
 It is an expressive exercise that can be used in individual, group, or family counseling settings.

 On this worksheet, the child is instructed to write a letter saying goodbye to their lost loved one.
 The child has the freedom to express how they feel in their own way.
-They are provided with guidance by being prompted to explore what they are thankful for, what they will miss and how they will remember the person or object of loss.
+If needed, help the child write their letter.
+You may also guide them through the writing process by reviewing the reflection prompts provided in the worksheet directions.